emrebaranarca/Contact-Manager-App-Service-Backend/README.md

 ## Contact Manager App Service (BACKEND)

 A token is created for each user.
 Users manage their contacts by logging in.
+Authentication and Authorization and Email API for reset password